jabhinav/Reinforcement-Learning-for-Program-Synthesis/README.md

 * `train_500k.json`: Contains 500k samples (program, input examples and corresponding outputs) for model training.
 * `val_50k.json`: Contains 50k samples for model evaluation.
-* `Val_50k_curate`: Contains splits of `val_50k.json` where we capture the overlap in transformation program seen by model during training:
+* `Val_50k_curate`: Contains splits of `val_50k.json` where we capture the overlap in the transformation program seen by the model during training:
   * `onlyFunctionNames`: Overlap/Partial/nonoverlap splits of `val_50k.json` where we match only the function names of the transformation programs with those from `train_500k.json`.
   * `nonModified`: Overlap/Partial/nonoverlap splits of `val_50k.json` where we match the function names and their arguments of the transformation programs with those from `train_500k.json`.
   * `Modified`: Ignore
-* `Test_Curated`: A subset of Val_50k_curated which contains three splits only where we want to evaluate the model based on following criterion:
+* `Test_Curated`: A subset of Val_50k_curated which contains three splits only where we want to evaluate the model based on the following criterion:
   * transformation programs seen by the model during training: `nonModified_overlap.json`
   * function sequence seen but arguments unseen: `onlyFunctionNames_overlap.json`
   * function sequences unseen: `onlyFunctionNames_nonOverlap.json`